EarthObservation/RVT_py/docs/qgis.rst

 The development version of the plugin is available in `GIthib <https://github.com/EarthObservation/rvt-qgis>`_.
 There are also installation instructions.

-Once the plugin is installed, it can be accessed from the Raster menu.
-First, check that the plugin is available in the Plugins menu.
+Once the plugin is installed, it can be accessed from the ``Raster menu``.
+First, check that the plugin is available in ``Plugins → Manage and Install Plugins``.

    .. image:: ./figures/rvt_qgis_plugins.png